 The Freedom Clock is a calm little screen for your desk.
 No prices, no notifications, no badge counters.
-It just sits there and quietly answers one question: how much of your life have you already bought back?
+It just sits there and quietly answers one question:

 Your savings are a number.